axcoto/k8s-cni-ipsec/strongswan_cni/README.md

 # How it works

 It's an modification of `bridge` plugin.
-We use `bridge` plugin, to create interface.
+We use `bridge` plugin, and ipam to assign an ip address normally.

 After network connections are up, we run `ipsec` inside network namespace of container.

 Every pods become a client of strongswan, and get an ip address from virtual ip pool of strongswan.
+All clients, therefore pods can talk to each others.

 ## Components

 ### On Master

-On master, we run a pod in `strongswan` namespace, in privilegesd mode, forward port 400 and 4500 into pods
+StrongSwan has to be pre-configured and run in master node.
+Currently, the plugin only support IKEV2 PSK.
+We need to define a virtual ip pool, pod will get ip address from this virtual ip pool.

 ## On Minion